 That is very unusual.
 Usually I have to search for a long time to

 find another Christian radio station.

-At the very same time, on the southbound lane of I-81,
+At the very same moment, on the southbound lane of I-81,

 I saw a 60 foot lighted cross!